Skip to main content

 music46 positive mentions

-• The game features a massive library of over 800 songs available through the Taiko Music Pass, providing great value for rhythm game fans.
+• The game offers a vast library of over 700 songs with the Taiko Music Pass, providing great value for rhythm game enthusiasts.

-• The base game is considered overpriced for the limited song selection, with many popular tracks locked behind a subscription model or expensive DLC.
+• The base game has a limited song selection, which feels inadequate for the high price, and many popular tracks are locked behind a subscription model.

 • music